nfxbeats/fire_midi_macro_runner/README.md

 - Sound playback: `"SOUND|./sounds/air_horn.wav"`

-Finally you can enter a string of text characters using `TEXT|` prefix.
-For example:

-- Type text: `"TYPE|yourname@youremail.com"`

 > [!IMPORTANT]
 > When specifying file paths, it is recommended to use forward slashes (`/`) instead of backslashes, even on Windows.
 This helps prevent issues with path parsing and ensures compatibility.

+You can enter a string of text characters using `TEXT|` prefix.
+For example:

+- Type text: `"TYPE|yourname@youremail.com"`

+Finally you can specify a pad to load another config file.
+This would be useful if you wanted one layout for general use and another specific layout for an application or purpose.
+To make a button load another set of macros use the `CONFIG|` prefix.
+For example:

+- Load a config: `""CONFIG|gaming_macros.json""`

 ## Troubleshooting